Home

 Tallow Soap Making

 Instead of sticking with all vegetable oils, some soap makers use beef tallow for soap making.
 Admitantly, I am not an expert in tallow soap making.
-In fact, at the time of this writing, I have never made tallow soap as I keep my creations 100% animal product free.
+In fact, at the time of this writing, I have never made tallow soap as I try to keep my creations 100% animal product free.
 Despite the negative stigma within the vegetarian and vegan communities (and even some other communities), there are some benefits of using tallow for soap making.

 Myth Buster: Some people (including myself not too long ago) believe that tallow will clog pores and cause negative skin conditions.
 This, however, is not really the case!
 Unfortunately, many consumers associate tallow soap with low-quality and sometimes damaging factory made soap because a lot of large commercial skin care companies use mostly animal fats within their products.
 In reality, it's the harsh chemicals and additives that cause commercial soaps to clog pores and damage skin, not the tallow as some people think!